model mobile medium hero

 Welcome to The Design School

 The Design School at Arizona State University is the largest, most comprehensive and collaborative design school in the country.
-The Design School offers degrees in architecture, environmental design, industrial design, interior design, landscape architecture, urban design and visual communication (graphic) design.
+The Design School offers degrees in architecture, environmental design, industrial design, interior design, graphic design, landscape architecture and urban design.

 Our school brings together all of these design disciplines, with one unified faculty, working together to create a new vision of how we educate the next generation of designers.
 The school’s collaborative structure fosters innovation through the integration of expertise among academic units, university-based research and practitioners.